HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Supplementary Material

-\paragraph{Hospital} The Sociopatterns data is a sequence of time stamped edges representing interactions between nurses, doctors, administrative staff and patients in a hospital \cite{HOSPITAL}.
+\paragraph{Hospital} The Sociopatterns data is a sequence of time stamped edges representing interactions between nurses, doctors, administrative staff and patients in a hospital \citeappendix{HOSPITAL}.
 We define a pathway by a 20-second inter-event time, meaning that if 2 interactions including a common person happened within 20 seconds, they are combined into a path.
 A path ends when 20 seconds passes without the last person to interact having a subsequent interaction.

-\paragraph{Wikispeedia} We focus our analysis of the Wikispeedia data \cite{West2012} on the pathways which represent finished games.
-In the full dataset, the number of observed pathways is too small relative to the size and density of the underlying article graph to compute meaningful statistics across the entire network.
+\paragraph{Wikispeedia} We focus our analysis of the Wikispeedia data \citeappendix{West2012} on pathways representing finished games.
+In the full dataset, the number of observed pathways is too small relative to the size and density of the underlying article graph to compute meaningful statistics.
 Due to this, we only analyze games which traverse the 100 most frequently visited articles in the dataset, and filter out pathways of length less than 4.